Purpose and Types of Guardianship

 A guardianship may be needed over a child if there is no parent available to care for a child.
 A guardian over the child's estate may be needed if the child inherited assets (for instance, life insurance or cash accounts).
 This protects the assets until the child is an adult.

-A "general guardianship" may be needed over an adult if the adult is incompetent, meaning the person is unable to take care of himself or herself due to mental illness, mental deficiency, disease, or mental incapacity.
+A "general guardianship" may be needed over an adult if the adult is incapacitated, meaning the person is unable to take care of himself or herself due to mental illness, mental deficiency, disease, or mental incapacity.
 A "special guardianship" may be needed if the adult is of limited capacity, meaning the person can make some, but not all decisions necessary for his or her own care.

-A guardianship case usually must be filed in the county where the proposed ward has been living for the past six months.
+A guardianship case usually must be filed in the county where the proposed protected person has been living for the past six months.
 There are some exceptions to this general rule.
 Legal advice is strongly recommended when deciding where to file for guardianship over a person who has not been in Nevada for six months or more.
 See Lawyers & Legal Help for information on where to get legal advice.

 A guardianship over an adult lasts until the adult regains the ability to care for himself, or until the adult passes away.

-A guardianship over a child lasts until the child turns 18.
+A court-ordered guardianship over a child lasts until the child turns 18.
 If the child will not graduate high school until the age of 19, the child and the guardian can ask that the guardianship continue until the child graduates high school or turns 19, whichever happens first.
 The request to continue the guardianship must be made at least 2 weeks before the child turns 18.

 The guardian or any other relative can ask the court to end a guardianship at any time if they feel the guardianship is no longer needed.
 See Terminating a Guardianship for more information about this.